uchicago-library/ldr_metadatastorage/README.md

 - the type of response returned WILL be either aggregate or atomic
 - the response in the form of the answer to the question asked by the request
 - the response will be items if the response type is aggregate
-- the response will be metadata  if the response type is atomic
+- the response will be either metadata or extension if the response type is atomic
 - items will contain an item for each result that is part of the answer to the question being asked
 - the value of an item WILL ALWAYS be a uri complete-able by the ldr metadata storage
 - metadata will contain dublin core metadata